By Stephen Maunder

 What else do I need to know?

-First, check out some of their previous developments to see if the finished homes match up to the pictures in the brochure, and research customer satisfaction levels.
-Many new-build developments have online community forums, so try contacting residents via one of these and asking for honest feedback.
+- Do your research on the developer: Check out previous developments to see if the homes match up to the pictures in the brochure, and research customer satisfaction levels.
+If your development has an online community forum, try contacting residents for honest feedback.

-If you're happy to go ahead, ask your property solicitor to make sure the developer has insurance in place to safeguard against them going bust or not completing the development.
+- Check you're protected: Ask your property solicitor to make sure the developer has insurance to safeguard against them going bust or failing to complete the development.

-It is also important to find out the timeline of the whole project.
-If the home you're buying is going to be one of the first completed, you'll need to find out about any access issues and disruption, or you could find yourself living on a building site without a road to get you to your house.
+- Make sure it's running on time: If your home is going to be one of the first that’s completed, find out about any access issues and disruption, or you could find yourself living on a building site without a road to get you to your house.